claritysyncio-lgtm/Notification-Center/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-**Note:** This only starts the frontend.
-You must also start the backend server separately for the app to work (see above).
-**Note:** This script only starts the frontend development server.
-For local development, it is recommended to use `npm run dev` to run both the frontend and backend servers together.
+**Note:** This script only starts the frontend.
+For full local development, you must run the backend server in a separate terminal (`npm run server`), or use `npm run dev` to start both concurrently.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.